jasoniharris/server-monitor/README.md

 Once completed, you can add new widgets to your dashboard.
 I suggest using Line graphs to start with.
 You can find the metrics published by this utility under Custom Namespaces > Custom

+# Alerting
+This is a feature in-progress.
+Alerting will be handled via Amazon SNS to send an email to a registered address initally.
+This will be expanded to PagerDuty or Pushover which is an existing stack used by my other projects.
+Alert flags will be added to the logic to enable you to drive the alerting and on/off from this utility.

+# A word on AI/ ML
+You can enable anomoly detection via Amazon CloudWatch if you are so inclined: https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Anomaly_Detection.html

 # Feedback
 If you have issues with this utility, please raise a GitHub issue.